Printable counting money worksheets are the star of the show on this page.

 The video shows the value of each coin and gives some hints as to how to remember them: smooth or rough sides, color, size, etc.

-See skip counting worksheets below.
+See skip counting worksheets below this worksheet.

 Money and coins simply use the four operations math facts: addition, subtraction, multiplication, and division.

 Most of the skill of counting money is in recognizing the value of the coins, their names, and using the right operations to add or multiply.

 This is a set of skip counting worksheets which offer an easy way to learn to count money.